 Using CMA, we don't need a layer dependent shm implementation and can have a generic implementation in the LRTS layer.

-#8 Updated by Nitin Bhat about 1 month ago
+#8 Updated by Nitin Bhat 4 months ago

 There are three LRTS based use cases for shm (using CMA) to be used for intra-host communication: